 83. The Unicorn Theatre near Tower Bridge performs shows specifically for a teenage audience.

-84. The Barbican offers free tickets for film, music, art, dance and theatre shows to 14 to 25 year olds through its Young Barbican membership scheme.
+84. The Barbican offers discounted tickets for film, music, art, dance and theatre shows to 14 to 25 year olds through its Young Barbican membership scheme.

 85. The National Theatre has a free membership scheme, Entry Pass, offering a limited number of £5 tickets to performances for UK residents aged 16 to 25 years.